kshamaaditilethakula/002784433_Kshama_Aditi_Lethakula/Web_Assignment_02/portfolio/readme.txt

 <img src="xx" alt=""> - Add the image to the HTML webpage and src is the location from which the image is located with alt being the alternate name of the image.

-<h1> to <h6>- Heading 1 is most significant header with h6 being least and h1 is largest in font size.Used to highlight the title of my webpage Epic Captures in website.
+<h1> to <h6>- Heading 1 is most significant header with h6 being least and h1 is largest in font size.Used to highlight the title of my page.

 <p></p> - paragraph tag to write the content of the webpage like about us and introductory section .